hnmn/termux-rootfs/termux-rootfs/data/data/com.termux/files/usr/README.txt

 Termux app (${PREFIX}/share/doc/termux-rootfs/Termux.apk) to prevent login bypassing with a 'failsafe' shell.

+If you are using NeoTerm instead of Termux, you should know that password login protection can be bypassed in it.

 To remove password login, run command 'rmpasswd' or delete file 'login.pwd' that located in '${PREFIX}/etc'.